-The manufacturer shall verify in all cases the representativeness of the type whose performance is to be assessed, the suitability of the methods used and whether the conditions under which these type tests or calculations are carried out enable it to assume responsibility for them..
+The Notified Body shall verify in all cases the representativeness of the type whose performance is to be assessed, the suitability of the methods used and whether the conditions under which these type tests or calculations are carried out enable it to assume responsibility for them.
+This usually means that these type tests or calculations must be carried out under the responsibility of a Notified Body.

-Where cascaded type-test data are used, the manufacturer's must demonstrate his ability to integrate the components concerned into his manufacturing process.
-The Assessment of Performance programme can take this into account.
+Where cascaded type-test data are used, the Notified Body shall also verify the manufacturer's ability to integrate the components concerned into his manufacturing process.
+The assessment programme can take this into account.
 Clarifications on this are provided in the documents of the Group of Notified Bodies (NB-CPD/SG04/10/075, §2).